maaxow/maaxow/README.md

 ### Hi there 👋

+My name is Maxime, i'm fullstack developer (Java/Angular) in freelance.

+My summary:
+- 🔭 I’m currently working for Oney Bank
+- 💻 I'm working with Java, Spring, and Angular
+- 🌱 I’m currently learning architecture of micro-frontend
+- 💬 Ask me about all you want
+- 📫 How to reach me: Linkedin, X, ...
+- ⚡ Fun fact: I'm french national judge of Tumbling, and I practice it sometime

 <!--
 **maaxow/maaxow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.